senol41tr/Customizer3D/README.md

-# Customizer3D
-### 3D Product Configurator and Editor {beta}

-# Client Side Creation
+**Client Side Creation**
-### No Server needed, all operations are performed on the device.
+No Server needed, all operations are performed on the device.
 Client Side

-# Multiple Language
+**Multiple Language**
-### With Auto Translate feature, you can add easy new language(s)
+With Auto Translate feature, you can add easy new language(s)

-# Layer based editing
+**Layer based editing**
-### Add Image, Text and all available Layer types, rearrange with drag'n drop
+Add Image, Text and all available Layer types, rearrange with drag'n drop

-# Layer based PDF export
+**Layer based PDF export**
-### All created contents can be edited in Graphics softwares too.
+All created contents can be edited in Graphics softwares too.

-# 2D or 3D editing
-### Choose your editing method

-# Open and Save as Functions
+**Open and Save as Function**
-### You can save your project in your device later you can continue editing.
+You can save your project in your device later you can continue editing.

-# Custom Fonts (.ttf, .otf)
+**Custom Fonts (.ttf, .otf)**
-### You can load your Custom Fonts too.
+You can load your Custom Fonts too.

-# Supported Import Image and document formats
+**Supported Import Image and document formats**
-### .xbm, .tif, .jfif, .pjp, .apng, .jpe, .jpeg, .heif, .ico, .tiff, .webp, .svgz, .jpg, .heic, .gif, .svg, .png, .bmp, .pjpeg, .avif, .pdf
+.xbm, .tif, .jfif, .pjp, .apng, .jpe, .jpeg, .heif, .ico, .tiff, .webp, .svgz, .jpg, .heic, .gif, .svg, .png, .bmp, .pjpeg, .avif, .pdf

-# Import PDF Images (Single or multiple page)
+**Import PDF Images (Single or multiple page)**
-### You can add Image(s) in PDF
+You can add Image(s) in PDF

-# WebXR Feature (currently only on Android with Chrome)
-### Place your designed Model in your environment
+**WebXR Feature (currently only on Android with Chrome)** Place your designed Model in your environment

-# Extrude Text and SVG's
+**Extrude Text and SVG's**
-### Extrude Text's and SVG's
+Extrude Text's and SVG's

-# Add Gradients
+**Add Gradients**
-### Add Gradients with several options.
+Add Gradients with several options.